oubiwann/hydeyhole/README.rst

   $ make keys

-Once that is completed, you can do is this to start the daemon and log in:
+Once that is completed, you can do this to start the daemon and log in:

 .. code:: bash

   $ make shell

-This will do several things:
+That ``make`` target will do several things:

 * create a virtualenv

 * download and install deps into that env

-* start a HydeyHole server running on the configured port
+* start a HydeyHole server running on the configured port (the config file with that and other settings is in ``~/.hydeyhole/config.ini``)

 * ssh into it using a custom twistd command

 You may, of course, do all these things by hand if you so desire!

-If you do wish to run things manually, keep in mind that the ``make`` targets use a ``virtualenv`` and it will be easiest if you do too.
+If you *do* wish to run things manually, keep in mind that the ``make`` targets use a ``virtualenv`` and it will be easiest if you do as well.

 Once you are logged in to HydeyHole, you will see something like this: